Associate Professor & Assistant Curator of Mammals

 Terrestrial Conservation Biology

 I study the evolution, biogeography and conservation of vertebrates, especially mammals.
-My recent work has focused on the conservation genetics of flying squirrels and other gliding mammals, the evolution of Galapagos mockingbirds and using non-invasive methods to study mammalian biodiversity in the tropical Andes of Ecuador.
+My recent work has focused on the conservation genetics of flying squirrels and other gliding mammals, Appalachian mammals and salamanders, and using non-invasive methods to study mammalian biodiversity in the tropical Andes of Ecuador.

 Mailing Address: